NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

   creation, since we need to know which gait cycles have valid forceplate contact (see above).

-- Model, marker and EMG data is read, mostly lazily (not yet at trial creation).
+- Model, marker and EMG data is read, mostly lazily (not at trial creation, but later when the data is needed).
 For C3D-based trial objects, the laziness is largely inconsequential.
-For trials that read directly from Nexus, this presents a potential problem, as the underlying Nexus data may change between the API calls.
-On the other hand, the Nexus data may change at any time due to e.g. user switching trials etc. Thus, it is recommended to read data from C3D files.
-It is also faster.
+For trials that read directly from Nexus, this presents a potential problem, as the underlying Nexus data may change between the API calls. gaitutils tries to keep track of when the underlying data has changed.
+However, for this and other reasons (e.g. speed), it is recommended to create trial objects from C3D files instead.

 - Finally, gait cycles are created based on the events.